TnTech-ECE/CapstoneStarterRepo/README.md

 2. Output sound is capable of being transferred from the power amp.
 3. Two-way communication between Arduino Uno R4 through Arduino NANO 33 IOT to the Serial laptop COM port.
 4. Input and error subsystems can inconsistently amplify received sound signals.
+5. Main processor can swap between different filter types (low-pass, high-pass, etc.).
+6. Mounting shelf can be easily be set up and moved to different locations, most subsystems can fit inside the mounting shelf.
 5. Main processor can quickly swap between different approximation filters.
 6. Main processor can correctly apply the Filtered-X LMS algorithm.
 7. Convolutional Neural Network correctly identifies noise in specific broadband ranges.
 8. Mounting shelf can be easily be set up and moved to different locations, most subsystems can fit inside the mounting shelf.
+9.
 ## Salient Outcomes

 Projects often have some outcomes that are more interesting than others.
 Here, highlight those things that you found interesting!